TorbenRahbekKoch/mr-legacy/public/data/blogs/monolith-to-microservices/entry.md

 And if you finally, after thorough deliberation, decide to set sail and go look for the dragon's treasure this book will more than fullfill the quest for gold and gems.

-Changing a monolith to microservices is hard core refactoring and it brings a little tear to the eye that Sam Newman mentions "Working effectively with legacy code" by Michael C. Feathers.
+Changing a monolith to microservices is hard core refactoring and it brings a little happy tear to the eye that Sam Newman mentions "Working effectively with legacy code" by Michael C. Feathers.

 Feathers has the concept of *seams* where you can safely (more or less) surgically separate parts